belaja-akacija/scratchpad/README.md

 That's basically it, so far!

 ### CLI Tool
-You may also retrieve your scratchpads using the CLI, by simply tying `s -d day month year`.
+You may also retrieve your scratchpads using the CLI, by simply tying `sr -d day month year`.

 You don't have to specify an exact date.
-If you just specify a month, you will be taken to the directory of the current year's month. e.g `s -d dec` --> equivalent to `cd /path/to/current/year/month`
+If you just specify a month, you will be taken to the directory of the current year's month. e.g `sr -d dec` --> equivalent to `cd /path/to/current/year/month`

 Likewise, specifying a date and month, will take you to the current year's month and day. e.g. `s -d 10 dec` --> `vim /path/to/current/year/month/10-12-YYYY`